maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>%1wara</translation>

 YES
-There is a missing space between "%1" and "wara".
+There is a missing space between the number (%1) and the word "wara".
 It should be "%1 wara".

 Correct translation:
 %1 wara